fonstok/jfMagnify/README.md

     ```

 ## HTML
-This is the default setup in the HTML, but class names can be customized via arguments in the init function or a data attributes in the parent element. __All of the elements should be parented into one element__ and that element should be the one attached to jfMagnify.
+This is the default setup in the HTML, but class names can be customized via arguments in the init function or a data attributes in the parent element.
+* __All of the elements should be parented into one element__ and that element should be the one attached to jfMagnify.
+* The element being magnified and the magnify glass need to have the same grid context starting at (0,0), so it's easier if they have the same direct parent.